repository-service-tuf/repository-service-tuf/TAC.rst

 ######################################

-The role of the Technical Advisory Council (TAC) is to provide subject matter expertise on software repository design, to make recommendations and guide the future activities of the technical community.
+The role of the Technical Advisory Council (TAC) is to provide subject matter expertise in software repository design, to make recommendations and guide the future activities of the technical community.

 Get Involved